GitLab 17.5 Release

 Use self-hosted model for GitLab Duo Code Suggestions

-You can now host your own supported large language models (LLMs) and configure them to make suggestions to developers while they write code.
+You can now host selected large language models (LLMs) in your own infrastructure and configure those models as the source for Code Suggestions.
 This feature is in beta and available with an Ultimate and Duo Enterprise subscription on self-managed GitLab environments.

 Please leave feedback in the feedback issue.